centreon/centreon-documentation/versioned_docs/version-23.04/health/centreon-agent.md

 ### Enabling the Collection of Centreon Logs

-Starting from version 2 and up of the **centreon-agent**, logs generated by the monitored Centreon component can be collected.
+Starting from version 2 and up of Helios, logs generated by the monitored Centreon component can be collected.

 To define which logs must be collected, you need to create yml configuration files in the following folder: `/etc/centreon-agent/conf.d`.
 To collect a specific log, the configuration file must contain the following arguments: path, type and pattern of the target log file.
 Example: